 ‘water and earth and fire and air’ (Sorescu)

-- air (including its musical meaning) is a prominent element in Spirit Level, for example almost breaths of air are part of the Rain Stick effect; Landweer’s pieces are accompanied by a diamond-blaze of air in Dutch Potter; wind is a feature of early home life in Sofa; Keeping Going recalls wind-heaved midnights; the bricklayer looks down on the world in Damson; St Kevin’s arm protrudes from the window upwards; air features hugely in the Flight Path sequence that includes air travel images and even extends beyond the earth’s atmosphere; the hermit’s eyrie stands above the world; MacDiarmid dwells in a wind-swept landscape; Mycenae’s rooftop lookout spends his time gazing down from aloft; the salacious sounds of the mythical Gods filter down from above; Gravel Walks urges a lifting of the spirits (walk on air) and recalls the magical melodies of Irish music; surviving a traumatic event in Butter-Print is rewarded with airs from heaven; letters rise skywards in Remembered Columns; Swing is very rich in references and metaphors linked to an airborne activity; the human souls in Dog Was Crying fly through the air as birds before Chukwu’s final decision denies them the possibility of return to the house of the living; in Sharping Stone magical effects act as a launch-pad; The Walk is conducted in the Sunday air and smells that hover in the air generate emotional and physical responses; finally light effects contribute to the perfect moment in Postscript;
+- air (including its musical connotation) is the prominent element in Spirit Level: almost breaths of air are part of the Rain Stick effect; Landweer’s pieces are accompanied by a diamond-blaze of air in Dutch Potter; wind is a feature of early home life in Sofa; Keeping Going recalls wind-heaved midnights; the bricklayer looks down on the world in Damson; St Kevin’s arm protrudes from the window upwards; air features hugely in the Flight Path sequence that includes air travel images and even extends beyond the earth’s atmosphere; the hermit’s eyrie stands above the world; MacDiarmid dwells in a wind-swept landscape; Mycenae’s rooftop lookout spends his time gazing down from aloft; the salacious sounds of the mythical Gods filter down from above; Gravel Walks urges a lifting of the spirits (walk on air) and recalls the magical melodies of Irish music; surviving a traumatic event in Butter-Print is rewarded with airs from heaven; letters rise skywards in Remembered Columns; Swing is very rich in references and metaphors linked to an airborne activity; the human souls in Dog Was Crying fly through the air as birds before Chukwu’s final decision denies them the possibility of return to the house of the living; in Sharping Stone magical effects act as a launch-pad; The Walk is conducted in the Sunday air and smells that hover in the air generate emotional and physical responses; finally light effects contribute to the perfect moment in Postscript;

 - water: the sea features in Dutch Poet as the favourite playground of the potter as a child and the image of constant recurrence in Bloem’s poem; love is reflected in a river in St Kevin; water is a cleansing symbol in Mycaene Lookout reminiscent of Mossbawn’s idyllic childhood; Moyula water flows through Gravel Walks and carries the floating tribute towards a magic land in Sharping Stone; hot water brings relief to a tired mother’s feet in Swing; Wellhead reflects the wells that Heaney was familiar with as a youngster and Tollund describes the Danish equivalent of the peaty bogs around Mossbawn; sea and lake contribute to the perfect moment of Postscript;